 Testing is crucial to ensure high quality products are delivered to customers.
 Few things are more frustrating to a customer than an ‘out-of-box’ or premature failure due to an avoidable fault.
-Thankfully board assemblers offer multiple layers of testing and inspection to ensure high quality units are produced and delivered to customers.
-Emphasis is on prevention through rigorous quality management rather than cure by detection and rework.
-This is an integral part of a board assembler’s Quality Management Principles as it lowers costs and encourages efficient resource utilization.
-Despite all efforts to prevent errors, board assembly is a complex process and defects occur relating to a variety of issues from incorrect component loading through to failures in SMT equipment.
+Thankfully board assemblers offer multiple layers of testing and inspection to ensure high-quality, assembled boards are produced and delivered to customers.
+Emphasis is on prevention through rigorous quality management rather than cure by rework.
+This is an integral part of a board assembler’s Quality Management program.
+Despite all efforts to prevent errors, board assembly is a complex process and defects sometimes occur relating to a variety of issues from incorrect component loading to failures in SMT equipment.
 Thorough testing and inspection occurs throughout the production process to ensure problems are captured early on, ensuring high quality and yield.

-Test and inspection mitigates risk.
-Assembly is a complex process with many steps that can introduce errors.
 Visual inspection is a vital element in ensuring problems are captured and corrected as early in the process as possible, reducing the time and cost associated with rework and wastage.
 This is conducted manually using high power microscopes or as part of the process flow performed by machines.
-Visual inspection commences at the solder stencil printer—with vision control systems enabling stencil alignment.
-After screen printing, post-paste inspection checks for correct deposition of solder paste on pads to ensure components reflow properly.
-Screen printing is a complex process due to the fine pitch of devices and the thixotropic nature of solder paste.
-Testing at this stage helps prevent solder bridges, open circuits or fragile joints prone to failure.
-This can be a manual or automated process.
-Stencil printers can have inbuilt ‘Automated Optical Inspection’ (AOI) that enables statistical process control.
-These complexities and pitfalls have been reduced with the increasingly popular paste printers that are able to, without the expense and setup of a stencil, accurately and consistently apply solder paste.
-These paste printers are particularly effective in small-scale prototyping and manufacturing due to their extremely fast setup and quality output.
+Visual inspection begin with the solder application.
+Inspection at this stage checks for correct deposition of solder paste on pads to ensure components reflow properly.
+Here testing helps prevent solder bridges, open circuits or fragile joints prone to failure.
+Jet paste printers are particularly effective at accurately applying solder paste in small-scale prototyping and manufacturing due to their extremely fast setup and quality output.

 Post reflow BGA inspection and testing, along with other leadless parts require special considerations as the component package shadows solder joints making inspection impractical without special equipment.
 Inspection can be conducted by a range of devices including: computed-tomography (CT) scanning, specially angled optics microscopes, endoscopes and X-ray machines.
 A 3D X-ray machine is the most efficient solution to detect errors, enabling direct ball inspection to check for component misalignment, missing balls and solder deposition problems including thieving and bridging faults.
 There are limitations with the X-ray process associated with component overlapping and background metals can complicate image rendering.
 This should be considered during the design process.